 Witold Lutosławski Chamber Philharmonic in Łomża

 The beginnings of the Witold Lutosławski Chamber Philharmonic in Łomża go back to the establishment in 1977 of the Łomża Chamber Orchestra.
-Since then the ensemble has given more than one thousand concerts in Poland and abroad and received numerous awards for its artistic achievements and its contribution to the development of musical culture.
-On 29 October 2008, it was renamed as the Chamber Philharmonic (its full name being the Witold Lutosławski Chamber Philharmonic in Łomża).
+Since then the ensemble has given almost two thousand concerts in Poland and abroad and received numerous awards for its artistic achievements and its contribution to the development of musical culture among others "Podlaska Marka Roku 2018" (Podlasie Brand of the Year 2018) and "Łomżyński Anioł Biznesu 2019" (Łomża Business Angel) in the category Ambassador of Łomża.

-The orchestra has performed with prominent conductors: Tomasz Bugaj, Pierangelo Gelmini, Jerzy Maksymiuk, Marek Pijarowski, Mirosław Jacek Błaszczyk, Stefan Fraas, Giancarlo De Lorenzo, Peder Rensvik, Jerzy Salwarowski, Józef Wiłkomirski, and famous soloists, including Eugene Indjic, Krzysztof Jakowicz, Konstanty Andrzej Kulka, Wiesław Ochman, Grażyna Brodzińska and Piotr Paleczny.
+The orchestra has performed with prominent conductors: Tomasz Bugaj, Mirosław Jacek Błaszczyk, Stefan Fraas, Pierangelo Gelmini, Giancarlo De Lorenzo, Jerzy Maksymiuk, Marek Pijarowski, Peder Rensvik, Jerzy Salwarowski, Józef Wiłkomirski, and famous soloists, including Eugen Indjic, Krzysztof Jakowicz, Konstanty Andrzej Kulka, Wiesław Ochman, Grażyna Brodzińska, Piotr Paleczny.

-The orchestra’s discography includes 13 CDs, five of which won a nomination for the Fryderyk Award of the Polish Recording Industry and one to International Classical Music Awards.
+The orchestra’s discography includes 16 CDs, one of which won the Fryderyk Award 2019 of the Polish Recording Industry, seven of which won a nomination to the Fryderyk Award and three to International Classical Music Awards.
+They also recorded the DVD Vistula Landscapes.

 Witold Lutosławski Chamber Philharmonic in Łomża is the organizer of the International Chamber Music Festival ‘Sacrum et Musica’ which was founded in 2005 as well as a series of concerts entitled ‘Musical evenings at Lutosławski's’.